fenix92/inPrice/README.md

     listeSeparators.push([' ',32]);  // set the space as an optional other separator

 Theses lines allows 3 different separators.
 Note that they have to be a **single** character, and even if you use secondary ones, only the first will be displayed.
 To add a separator, you need to add an array with : the character, and his keyCode associated (this link may be useful for any add http://www.asquare.net/javascript/tests/KeyCode.html)

- - The plugin is dealing with the text of the input.
-You can't write letters.
-Only numbers, the separator(s) and the minus sign.

 ### Ideas of upgrade :